JohannMaree/G_TAC/README.md

 # G_TAC
 ##### GetDP_Thermal Analysis Compiler

-G_TAC is a command-line parametric input application designed to reduce time taken to generate steady-state thermal input files for GetDP.
+G_TAC is a command-line parametric input application intended to reduce the time & effort invested in generating similar repeatable finite element analyses.
+It compiles the C-style input files for the getDP[1](###ref1) solver, and functions alongside GMSH[2](###ref2) to streamline the process as far as possible.

 ---
 ## Software Interactions